Taf-s/TAFSIT578_FTO2403_A1_Tafara-Sithole_DJS03/README.md

 This codebase consists of JavaScript functions and event handlers for a book preview and search functionality on a web page.
 It includes functions to render book previews, search for books based on filters, display book information, handle theme settings, and show more results.

-## functioality
+## Functionality

-The Javascript Functionality allows users to:
+The Javascript functionality allows users to:

 View book previews with author information.
 Search for books based on genres, authors, and titles.